 My in-laws seem to only focus on the negatives about Israel.
-I want to steer our conversations away from all the negativity -- but not avoiding all the issues of course.
-Israel is important to me; I've been there four times and feel a real connection.
+I want to steer our conversations away from all the negativity—but not avoid all the issues.
+Israel is important to me; I’ve been there four times and feel a real connection.
 What suggestions or resources can you recommend for turning an Israel smearing into a positive conversation?

 Thank you for your question!
 It is wonderful that you want to spark a positive conversation about Israel, especially at a time when there is so much negative misinformation.
 I have found that sharing the true facts about the country, ancient and modern, is most effective.
 There is so much of which to be proud!

 You ask why Israel is important to the Jewish people.
 The Jewish connection and attachment to the Land of Israel is as old as the Jewish people, and our people’s love for the land of Israel is expressed every day, throughout our prayers and practices.

 The Land of Israel is the Jewish national homeland: the history, faith, religion, culture and identity of the Jewish people have always been tied to this land which bears our name, from its ancient name of Judea to its modern name of Israel.
 Israel and Jerusalem hold the deepest, religious significance for Jews; this is the land of our ancestors, the heritage of our children.